szbeni/rcloader/README.md

 - Click on "Load unpacked extension..." and select the directory CLONEPATH/rcloader/rcloader

-To load the a sample:
+To load a script with RCLoader:
-- Install the RCLoader extension.
 - Click on the RCLoader icon in the toolbar.
-This will open the options page of the RCLoader
+This will open the options page of the RCLoader.
-- Insert the link to the json file into RCLoader.
+- Insert your script's json file link file into RCLoader.
 For example: https://raw.githubusercontent.com/szbeni/rcloader/master/samples/fadeinout/fadeinout.json
 - Wait 3 sec until the RCLoader loads your script.
 - Enjoy.